kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

-# Using SimpleWallet
+# Using zedwallet

 ## Screenshots

-Here's a quick image of SimpleWallet in action-
+Here's a quick image of zedwallet in action-

 ![simplewallet](images/screenshot_simplewallet.png)